Blogger at St. Pete Running Company.

-Award-winning author Bria Burton lives in St. Petersburg with her wonderful husband, her darling son, and two wild pets.
+Award-winning author Bria Burton lives in St. Petersburg, Florida, with her husband, son, and two wild pets.
 She writes inspirational and speculative fiction (fantasy, science fiction, horror).
 Her short stories have appeared in over twenty anthologies and magazines.
 She has independently published two inspirational novellas: Little Angel Helper, a 2016 Royal Palm Literary Award winner, and The Running Girls.
-In 2019, Her Midnight Ride won an RPLA in the published novelette category.
+In 2019, Her Midnight Ride won the Silver Award in the published novelette category for RPLA.
 While she writes, her dog and cat do their best to distract her, which is why they star in her family-friendly short story collection and podcast, Lance & Ringo Tails.
 At St. Pete Running Company, she's a blogger and customer service manager.
-She's also a member of the Alvarium Experiment, a by-invitation-only consortium of outstanding authors who collaborated on The Prometheus Saga, The Prometheus Saga 2, Return to Earth, and The Masters Reimagined anthologies.
+She's also a member of the Alvarium Experiment, a by-invitation-only consortium of outstanding authors who have collaborated on five anthologies: The Prometheus Saga Vol. 1 & 2, Return to Earth, and The Masters Reimagined Vol. 1 & 2.

 DETAILED WRITING BIO:

 Since 2008, I've been an active member of the Florida Writers Association.
 I'm a part-time blogger and customer service manager at St. Pete Running Company.
 My novels-in-progress include a futuristic science fiction series, a medieval fantasy series, and a standalone women's fiction novel.

 In 2020, the Alvarium Experiment released a new anthology: The Masters Reimagined Vol. 2 featuring my fantasy story, "The Eyes of Mona Lisa."